Skip to Content

 This host integrates with the bridge automatically so QA scripts, LI.FI widgets, or form gates have an opener during boot.
 If those flows run after another trigger unregisters, make sure you re-register an opener (mount ConnectState, remount the host, or call useRegisterWalletConnectOpener from the relevant surface) before invoking openWalletConnectModal().

-• The ConnectButton documentation covers the disconnected-state widget, variant contract, and how ConnectState registers with the modal bridge.
+• The ConnectButton documentation covers the disconnected-state widget, variant contract, and how ConnectState triggers the modal.

 • The Disconnect widget describes the connected-state CTA that hands users a way out after the modal succeeds.
 Reference it whenever you mention wallet lifecycle handoffs.